GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 ## #Specifications

     - 2 weeks ( 5h / day )
-    - Parkur Game
+    - Unique Parkur Game
     - Developed in Unreal Egine
     - Texures made in Quixel Mixer

 ## #Project goals

-- Building a PC game with Unic gameplay
+- Building a PC game with unique gameplay
 - Building a PC game with simple and effective design, to test and improve my skills as designer
 - Building a PC game with complex technical structure under the surface, to test and improve my skills as a game programmer
 - Building a PC game as optimized as possible, putting before design, after performance and than art